indiainvestments/indiainvestments.github.io/content/en/wiki/time-value-of-money.md

 If you want to have ₹1000 after 5 years, how much money do you need to put aside today if you can earn 4%.
 This is the reverse of the calculation of FV.
 PV = FV *divided by* (1 + interest rate) ^ (number of years)
 PV = 1000 / (1+0.04)^5 = 821.
-This means that the value of ₹ 821 today is same as ₹ 1000 after 5 years, if we can earn a 4% return on our money.
+This means that the value of ₹ 821 today is the same as ₹ 1000 after 5 years, if we can earn a 4% return on our money.

 **Present Value of a Series of Investments**